Youth Counselling In Singapore For Issues Faced By Teens

 There are several factors that could contribute to youths developing low self-esteem.
 For instance, bullying, peer pressure or being a part of a social group that brings others down may be damaging to an individual’s confidence.

 Body image is another major factor that can contribute significantly to youths’ self-esteem.
-The portrayal of female bodies being objectified in the media may lead to feelings of inadequacy and disempowerment.
-Moreover, the unhealthy comparison of their own bodies to photographs of perfectly posed celebrities on social media, coupled with negative comments made by peers or family, can result in youths practising unhealthy behaviours such as fasting and self-induced vomiting in an effort to lose weight.
+The portrayal of female bodies being objectified in the media may lead to impressions of inadequacy and disempowerment.
+Moreover, the unhealthy comparison of their own bodies to photographs of perfectly posed celebrities on social media, coupled with negative comments made by peers or family, can result in them practising unhealthy behaviours such as fasting and self-induced vomiting in an effort to lose weight.
 This could lead to the development of body dysmorphic disorder and result in severe eating disorders such as anorexia nervosa, bulimia nervosa and more.

 Abuse (sexual, physical or emotional)

-Issues with parents and family
+Problems with parents and family

 It is no secret that youths have raging hormones that may contribute to them having trouble controlling their anger.
 However, it is important to note that there is more to anger than anger itself.

 Anger is an emotion that is easy to see, but it is often just the tip of the ice berg, and many other issues and emotions may be hidden beneath the surface.
-Some of these underlying emotions can include shame, fear, hurt, feeling like they are not accepted or loved, humiliation and more.
+Some of these underlying emotions can include shame, fear, hurt, thinking that they are not accepted or loved, humiliation and more.
 Anger can be caused by unresolved past traumas, being bullied or falsely accused, being compared to other by their parents, neglect and more.

 There are serious repercussions for being angry as a teen, regardless matter how kind or loving adults react.
 The teenager feels alienated and withdraws from his parents or other caretakers when they are angry.
-Even if it is self-inflicted, the anger may make them feel abandoned and lost, which could manifest into serious issues if not resolved.
+Even if it is self-inflicted, the anger may make them feel abandoned and lost, which could manifest into serious consequences if not resolved.
 Thus, it is crucial to seek teenage counselling or anger management therapy in Singapore.

 To help teens overcome the problems that they face, youth counselling can be beneficial.
 At Emotional Wellness Counselling, we offer youth counselling services in Singapore to help teens navigate and overcome these issues.